Badge photo

 4 2014-08-09 18:08:18 2 3 66 442 35390 913.6259 93 0 0 ...
 0 1 14984 1 0 1 2 50 1457 21

-There are a few things that immediately stick out:
+There are a few things that immediately stick out for me in the training data:

-• date_time could be useful in our predictions, so we'll need to convert it.
+• The date_time column could be useful in our predictions, so we'll need to ensure it's properly converted to the right data type before we can work with it.

-• Most of the columns are integers or floats, so we can't do a lot of feature engineering.
-For example, user_location_country isn't the name of a country, it's an integer.
-This makes it harder to create new features, because we don't know exactly which each value means.
+• Most of the other columns are integers or floats, so we can't do a lot of feature engineering.
+For example, user_location_country isn't the actual name of a country; it's an integer.
+This makes it harder to create new features, because we don't know exactly which country each value represents.

 test.head(5)